rjfmachado/step-ca-azure/README.md

   az account show -o tsv --query name
   ```

-1. Optionally, generate an SSH key to access the CA.
+1. Optionally, generate an SSH key to access the CA. If you do not, you have to bring your ssh key pair to the codespaces environment.

   ```bash
   ssh-keygen -t rsa -b 4096 -o -a 100